MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 The webhook is available in the Teams channel.

-You can create and send actionable messages through incoming webhook or Office 365 Connector.
+You can create and send actionable messages through Incoming Webhook or Office 365 Connector.
 For more information, see [Create and send messages](~/webhooks-and-connectors/how-to/connectors-using.md).

 > [!NOTE]
 > In Teams, select **Settings** > **Member permissions** > **Allow members to create, update, and remove connectors**, so that any team member can add, modify, or delete a connector.

-## Remove an incoming webhook
+## Remove an Incoming Webhook

-To remove an incoming webhook from a Teams channel, follow these steps:
+To remove an Incoming Webhook from a Teams channel, follow these steps:

 1. Open the channel and select &#8226;&#8226;&#8226; **More options** from the top navigation bar.
 1. Select **Connectors** from the dropdown menu.